NBA Rumors: Phoenix Suns Expected To Offer Clint Capela Max Contract

 So far this postseason, Capela has averaged 14.4 points, 12.2 rebounds, and 1.6 blocks per game.

 Phoenix would be an intriguing landing spot for Capela.
-They have been searching for a long-term answer at the center position and Capela would fit that description.
+They have been searching for a long-term answer at the center position, and Capela would fit that description.
 It would also give the Suns another scoring option inside to help take pressure off of Devin Booker.

 Phoenix is reportedly “enamored” with Capela, per @KellyIkoNBA. https://t.co/GV2ZgOqgUr